Arthur Bremer: Plans to assassinate Richard Nixon

-Plans to assassinate George Wallace
+George Wallace assassination attempt

+Planning

-On May 4, 1972, after a ten-day break from writing, Bremer realized it would be almost impossible to assassinate Nixon and decided that it was Wallace's "fate" to be his victim, even though his diary entries never showed the same level of interest or enthusiasm as they did with regard to assassinating Nixon.
+On May 4, 1972, after a 10-day break from writing, Bremer realized it would be almost impossible to assassinate Nixon and decided that it was Wallace's "fate" to be his victim, even though his diary entries never showed the same level of interest or enthusiasm as they did with regard to assassinating Nixon.
 Bremer made this clear in his diary writing, "He [Wallace] certainly won't be buried with the snobs in Washington. ...
 I won't even rate a TV interruption in Russia or/Europe when the news breaks—they never heard of Wallace."
 The following day, he checked out two books from the public library in Milwaukee, both detailing the assassination of Senator Robert F. Kennedy by Sirhan Sirhan: Sirhan by Aziz Shihab and "R.F.K.
 Must Die!" by Robert Blair Kaiser.

-Despite his lack of enthusiasm, early on the morning of May 9, 1972, Bremer took a car ferry to Ludington, Michigan, and visited the Wallace campaign headquarters in Silver Lake, Michigan, and offered to be a volunteer.
+Despite his lack of enthusiasm, early on the morning of May 9, 1972, Bremer took a car ferry to Ludington, Michigan, and visited the Wallace campaign headquarters in Silver Lake, and offered to be a volunteer.
 That week, he attended Wallace rallies in Lansing and Cadillac.

 On the afternoon of May 13, Kalamazoo police received an anonymous phone call saying a suspicious looking person had been sitting in a car near the National Guard Armory.
 When questioned, Bremer said he was waiting for the Wallace rally to begin and wanted to get a good seat.
 Bremer was photographed at the rally that evening, where he had a clear opportunity to shoot his target, but according to his diary, he did not do so because he might have shattered some glass and blinded some "stupid 15-year-olds" who stood nearby.

 The following day, Bremer set off for Maryland and made his final diary entry.